 As for reheating, that really depends on the dish.
 If it’s a baked dish, you can most likely throw it directly back in the oven.
-Others you may want to heat in the microwave, or thaw in the fridge overnight before cooking the next day which is ideal for cooked meat.
+Others you may want to heat in the microwave, or thaw in the fridge overnight before cooking the next day, which is ideal for cooked meat.
 A broth or soup should be thawed and reheated in a pot on the stove.
-I know what you're wondering and the answer is yes — you can throw a Stasher bag into a pot of boiling water straight from the freezer.
+We know what you're wondering and the answer is yes — you can throw a Stasher bag into a pot of boiling water straight from the freezer.

 What are the best ways to store freezer meals?

 You can freeze dishes like lasagna whole in a glass container, or portion them out into single servings and put them in Stasher bowls and bags.
 Frozen components can also be frozen in a Stasher — the Half-Gallon Stasher and Stand-Up Stasher will be your freezer’s BFF, or the Sandwich Stasher for something smaller like an individual serving of soup or frozen beans.

 It’s important to label the dish with what it is and the date so you have a sense of what’s your in freezer and how long it’s good for.
 Fun fact: you can write on Stasher bags with a chalk marker to label them!